nmaguiar/openaf-docs/docs/guides/beginner/get-a-javascript-array-from-an-excel.md

 ---
 layout: default
-title: "Beginner: Get a javascript array from an Excel"
+title: Get a javascript array from an Excel
-parent: Guides
+parent: Beginner
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # Get a javascript array from an Excel